Information Propagation and Encoding in Solids: A Quantitative Approach Towards Mechanical Intelligence: Results and discussion

 \subsection{Information Transmission in an Elastic Halfspace}

-We begin by validating our mechanical encoding framework on a simple testbed: an elastic half-space used to examine how mechanical fields transmit information about applied loading.
+We begin by validating our mechanical encoding framework on a simple testbed: an elastic halfspace used to examine how mechanical fields transmit information about applied loading.
 To mimic a practical physical system with sensors while preserving analytical simplicity, we measure reaction forces in the vertical direction $y$ (i.e. $\hat{e}_2$) at discrete points within the elastic body.
 We place sensors at $x \in[-2a,2a]$ at increments of $a/10$, and $y \in [10^{-4},10^6]$ at increments of $\sqrt{10}$ (i.e., half an order of magnitude).
 For simplicity, we assume that each sensor is small with respect to the elastic halfspace such that $\sigma_{22}$ is effectively constant over the area.
 This allows the reaction force measured at each discrete point to be represented directly as $\sigma_{22}$.
 In information-theoretic terms, the input signal $\bm{X}$ is the Legendre polynomial coefficients, and the output of the mechanical encoder $\bm{Y}$ (i.e., elastic halfspace) is the sensor readings.

 With this physical setup, we quantify information transmission under the set of applied loads $\mathcal{X}_{full}$ and $\mathcal{X}_{even}$ described in Section \ref{meth:load} to address two key questions: 1) Does information in elastic solids propagate in a way that is consistent with Saint-Venant's principle? and 2) Can the full information content of the applied load $\bm{X}$ be captured by discrete sensor measurements $\bm{Y}$?
-To address these questions, we follow the steps outlined in Fig. \ref{fig:half_space}a and apply both the even set of loads $\mathcal{X}_{even}$ ($5000$ samples) and the full set of loads $\mathcal{X}_{full}$ ($5000$ samples), each with width $a$, to the elastic half space.
+To address these questions, we follow the steps outlined in Fig. \ref{fig:half_space}a and apply both the even set of loads $\mathcal{X}_{even}$ and the full set of loads $\mathcal{X}_{full}$, each with width $a$, to the elastic half space.
+For each load set, $5000$ load realizations are sampled to estimate the mutual information.
+This sample size was found to be sufficient to obtain mutual information estimates.
 For each set of loads, the full stress field can be computed using linear superposition of the Flamant solution (see Appendix \ref{appendix:halfspace} for a detailed derivation).